Causes of Endodontic Damage

 - In severe cases of root damage, endodontic surgery may be used for the purpose of repair

 Most treated root canals should last a lifetime!
-Dr. Doolin, Dr. Haddad, and Dr. Tironi use high quality endodontic procedures to ensure your root canal procedure is successful and your tooth remains firmly in place.
+Drs.
+Doolin and Haddad use high quality endodontic procedures to ensure your root canal procedure is successful and your tooth remains firmly in place.